-What do you need to look out for?
+What do you need to check?

-- Did you get cold called?
+- Did they cold call you?

-- Have there been complaints about the adviser, firm or investment?
+Have there been complaints about the adviser, firm or investment?
 Do a thorough internet search.
-Also check on forums and social media for mentions
+Also check on forums and social media for mentions.

 - Is their address a PO Box or a serviced office?
-Again, do a thorough internet search of the address to check
+Again, do a thorough internet search of the address to check.

 - Can you contact the business at their registered office?

 - Is the contact number a mobile number?